harishtpj/HCLAN/README.md

 #### This project is [BSD-2](https://github.com/harishtpj/HCL/blob/master/LICENSE) licensed.

 # Project status
 This project is still **In its baby steps**.
 Many features need to be added.
 Thus the stability of the syntax is not guaranteed.
 However, most features is planned to be retained.
-Cuntributers can give their contribution to this project to make this project stable.
+Contributers can give their contribution to this project to make this project stable.